 Prior to installing the new drain, take a bit of plumbers putty and roll it between your palms so that it forms a long "snake" of putty of sufficient length to wrap around the drain.
 Press the putty onto the underside of the new drain flange and insert the drain into the sink.
 The plumbers putty will squeeze out from around the drain flange as the flange gets tightened.
 You can remove the excess later.

 Next, secure the drain to the sink from the underside by installing the large gasket and nut.
 Hand tighten as far as possible, then use your wrench or pliers to snug everything up.
 Be careful not to over tighten as you could crack the sink.

 Make sure that the drain tailpiece has seated properly into the trap and tighten the compression cap there.

 Insert the lever for the pop up drain through the back of the faucet and insert the pop up into the drain.

-Under the sink, insert the pop up drain control rod into the back of the drain tailpiece as depicted by the picture above.
+Under the sink, insert the pop up drain control rod into the back of the drain tailpiece.
 Then tighten on the securing nut as depicted by this picture.